 The Federal Reserve has established a Main Street Lending Program (MSLP) to support lending to small and medium-sized businesses that were in sound financial condition before the onset of the COVID-19 pandemic.
 The MSLP will operate through three facilities: the Main Street New Loan Facility (MSNLF), the Main Street Priority Loan Facility (MSPLF), and the Main Street Expanded Loan Facility (MSELF).

 Structure.
-Under the MSLP, eligible lenders will make loans to eligible borrowers (that is not forgivable), and the Federal Reserve will purchase a 85% or 95% (depending on the facility) participation in each loan from lenders (up to $600 billion in the aggregate).
-Loans issued under the MSLP would have a four year maturity with interest set at LIBOR +3%, and principal and interest payments on the loans will be deferred for one year.
+Under the MSLP, eligible lenders will make loans to eligible borrowers (that is not forgivable), and the Federal Reserve will purchase a 95% participation in each loan from lenders (up to $600 billion in the aggregate).
+Loans issued under the MSLP will have a five-year maturity with an interest rate of LIBOR +3%, deferral of principal payments for two years, and deferral of interest payments for one year.
+The MSLP will be administered by the Federal Reserve Bank of Boston.

 Eligibility.
 As detailed further in the term sheets, U.S. businesses established before March 13, 2020 may be eligible for loans if the business either: (1) has 15,000 employees or fewer; or (2) had 2019 revenues of $5 billion or less.
 (Certain restrictions may apply if a borrower has affiliates or outside investors.)
 Paycheck Protection Program borrowers are eligible for the MSLP as well.